Parallel-NetCDF/E3SM-IO/docs/cache_async_vol.md

     export HDF5_ROOT=$HDF5_DIR
     ```

-+ HDF5 1.13.2 (enable threadsafe parallel, unsupported):
++ HDF5 1.13.2: `--enable-parallel`, `--enable-threadsafe`, and `--enable-unsupported` are [required by Cache VOL](https://vol-cache.readthedocs.io/en/latest/gettingstarted.html#installation) at configure time.

     ```shell
     # the following env variable will be used: